Luichix/finance-toolkits-web/src/content/posts/interest-calculation.md

 ---
-title: "Interest Calculation: Simple and Compound"
+title: "Calculating Interest: Simple and Compound"
-meta_title: "Understanding Simple and Compound Interest in Finance"
+meta_title: "The Calculation of Simple and Compound Interest: An Essential Guide"
 description: "Learn about simple and compound interest calculations in personal finance.
-Discover how they work, their differences, and their impact on your investments and loans."
+Discover how they work, their differences, and how they impact your investments and loans."
 date: 2023-10-07T06:00:00Z
 image: "/images/posts/03.jpg"
 categories: ["Finance"]